 If you’re looking for specific details on how to set up your sync, please check our GDPR Frequently Asked Questions here.

-In just a few weeks, Europe’s new General Data Protection Regulation (GDPR) will go into effect and impact companies and organizations around the world that handle personal data of EU data subjects, including Handshake and our university partners.
+Europe’s new General Data Protection Regulation (GDPR) has gone into effect, and impacts companies and organizations around the world that handle personal data of EU data subjects, including Handshake and our university partners.
 Handshake is strengthening our commitment to student privacy and we want to help our partners on campuses across the country do the same.

 Tell me more about GDPR